What is product analytics?

 Customer satisfaction metrics

-There are few things as validating as hearing your customers rave about what you have built for them.
+There are few things as validating as hearing your customers rave about your product.
 If you want to achieve long-term success, you need to earn real love and loyalty from customers.
-Metrics that demonstrate customer love include:
+Metrics that indicate customer satisfaction include:

-Net promoter score (NPS): Customer survey that measures how likely customers are to recommend your product or company to others.
+Net promoter score (NPS): Likelihood of your customers recommending your product or company to others (determined by a customer survey).

-Referrals: Number of new customers that come as a referral from another happy customer.
+Referrals: Number of new customers acquired based on a recommendation or introduction from another happy customer.

 Retention: Rate at which customers keep and renew their accounts.